ymeine/atpackager/lib/packager/readme.md

 * Name: `OutputFile`

 Represents how an output file must be built.

-The three general things are fulfilled: input, output and context, respectively with a list of source files, a wanted output path, and the containing packaging.
+Generic information is used for that:

+* input: a list of source files
+* output: a wanted output path
+* context: the containing packaging.